hpc-unibe-ch/hpc-unibe-ch.github.io/docs/software/installing-custom-software.md

 UBELIX comes with a plethora of software pre-installed.
 And there are tools provided installing additional packages in the user/group space.
 The present **CustomRepo** and **Workspace modules** provide easy access even for multiple versions of the same Software package.
-In general, the module environment is described at [HPC software environment](pre-installed-software.md).

 The command `module avail` lists the available packages and `module spider FFTW` searches for all modules which have FFTW in their name.
 This article describes a procedure for installing custom software stacks in your user/group space.
 An EasyBuild and a manual approach is presented.